RodrigoBertotti/askless-flutter-client/documentation/english_documentation.md

         }
     );

-But in this way the user would have to keep informing the e-mail and password every time that he wants to access the application.
+The problem of using this way is that the user would have to keep informing the e-mail and password every time that he wants to access the application.

 To avoid this, is **recommended** the creation of a route that allows